 Master of Arts Degree

 Our department does not offer a stand-alone MA program.
 If you are interested in a MA program for study of the ancient, medieval or modern Middle East, please apply for the two-year MA program through the Center for Middle Eastern Studies, the one-year Master of Arts Program in the Humanities, or the Divinity School MA.
+Students in these MA programs are able to take courses with NELC faculty.
 Although NELC students receive a Master’s degree en route to their PhD, our department does not admit graduate students interested in a terminal MA degree.

 - Transcripts from all previously attended colleges and universities.